 An important element in our model is the parameter k, the number of individuals in the sample pool.
-This allows us to relax the assumption that social learning is unconstrained by physical or cognitive constraints (i.e. that cultural transmission is panmictic) since implies that the sampling capacity of the focal individual is finite, perhaps as a function of cognitive capacity (cf. Dunbar 1993), or the result of cultural isolation caused by distance (cf. Premo and Scholnick 2011).
+This allows us to relax the assumption that social learning is unconstrained by physical or cognitive constraints (i.e. that cultural transmission is panmictic) since it implies that the sampling capacity of the focal individual is finite, perhaps as a function of cognitive capacity (cf. Dunbar 1993), or the result of cultural isolation caused by distance (cf. Premo and Scholnick 2011).
 Both Shennan (2001, second model only) and Lake and Crema (2012) parameterised the size of the sample pool, but neither subjected it to systematic exploration and Shennan was not, in any case, concerned with the effect of payoff uncertainty.
-Powell et als' (2009) use of discrete groups (subpopulations) connected by migration is analogous to specifying finite sample pools with non-identical but partially overlapping membership, but again, they were not explicitly concerned with the relationship between sample pool size and payoff uncertainty.
-The parameter k can be loosely interpreted of as the size of the strongly interacting social clique who learn from one-another, which potentially varies from the entire population of size N, to diads comprising just 2 individuals; however, in our formalisation we always exclude the focal individual (the one who is learning) from the sample pool, so k can take values from N-1 to 1.
+Powell et als’ (2009) use of discrete groups (subpopulations) connected by migration is analogous to specifying finite sample pools with non-identical but partially overlapping membership, but again, they were not explicitly concerned with the relationship between sample pool size and payoff uncertainty.
+The parameter k can be loosely interpreted as the size of the strongly interacting social clique who learn from one-another, which potentially varies from the entire population of size N, to diads comprising just 2 individuals; however, in our formalisation we always exclude the focal individual (the one who is learning) from the sample pool, so k can take values from N-1 to 1.
 In this way our model assumes that the focal individual never attempts to copy from itself, although it can subsequently evaluate a candidate trait against its own trait (in copy-the-best and copy-if-better social learning).
 Consequently, model selection and evaluation (the decision to adopt a candidate trait) are explicitly treated as separate parts of the social learning process.

 2.2 Experimental design